 The spring of 1995 was a landmark time for me: first baby, first book contract, and first modem.
 By the time that baby was crawling, I had discovered the AOL homeschooling boards and Growing Without Schooling Magazine.
 I knew right away that homeschooling was for us.
 We were gung ho from the start.

-Twenty (!!) years later, that baby is studying computer science at Cal Poly and there are five more kids behind her, ages 17, 15, 12, 9, and 6.
+Twenty (!!) years later, that baby has graduated from Cal Poly with a computer science degree, and there are five more kids behind her, ages 19, 17, 14, 11, and 8.
 Four girls, two boys.
-We live on the outskirts of San Diego in a bungalow crammed wall to wall with books.
+We live in a charming home in Portland Oregon, crammed wall to wall with books.
 My husband Scott writes comic books and I write children's books—mostly historical fiction and early readers, including The Prairie Thief, Fox and Crow Are Not Friends, and the "Inch and Roly" series.
 Our freelance lifestyle allows a lot of flexibility for family homeschooling adventures.

 I call our educational style "Tidal Homeschooling," a term I coined to describe our ebb-and-flow homeschooling rhythms.
 We alternate periods of concentrated, literature-based studies with periods of unschoolish, interest-driven meanderings.
 These rhythms have worked well for our family for many years and allow a lot of free time for our various passions, including gaming (especially Minecraft and Harvest Moon), sketching, and butterfly gardening.